 The final choice is obviously taken by your eyes: you like the way it looks or you don’t.
 But even with a dollhouse that you immediately fall in love with, it is important to ask yourself these questions!
 So:

-1 – How much will it cost you?
+1 – How much will a dollhouse cost you?

 Will this be the only house you’ll ever buy or will you get several ones?
 Because the first one somewhat limits the choice.